 Overheating Chainsaw Blade

-If your chainsaw’s blade is overheating and producing smoke, it means that there is a serious problem with it.
+If your chainsaw’s blade is overheating and producing smoke, it means there is a severe problem.
 In that case, you must start troubleshooting at once.
-The two most common causes of the overheating or smoking of your blade are lack of lubrication of the bar guide or the engine and lack of air.

-You must not be confused between smoke and steam because steam rises when you cut through a really fresh tree.
 The bark of the fresh tree has plenty of water inside it.
-Regardless of how well you are cutting a fresh tree bark, your chainsaw blade is prone to overheat.

-When you cut the wood in the summer season under direct sunshine, there is a great probability that the blade of your chainsaw will get hot.
+Regardless of how well you cut fresh tree bark, your chainsaw blade is prone to overheat.
+When you cut the wood in the summer season under direct sunshine, there is an excellent probability that your chainsaw blade will get hot.

 If you clean the blade regularly, you can reduce the chances of overheating to a great extent.
 The starter and the cylinder of your chainsaw have air intakes.
 You must make sure that they are never blocked.
 Otherwise, the blade will overheat.

+Heat is produced because of the friction and the combustion of the engine.
 The air intake ports are made to remove the heat and to bring in cooler air.
-Small engines are at the risk of catching fire if you allow the air intake ports to be blocked.
+Small engines risk catching fire if you allow the air intake ports to be blocked.

 Make sure the air filter is clear.

-If the airflow is blocked, then the higher temperatures will cause too much premature fuel combustion and even pre-ignition, which will accelerate the engine and blade overheating.

-The major reason for the overheating of the blade is an overtightened chain.
+If the airflow is blocked, higher temperatures will cause too much premature fuel combustion and even pre-ignition, accelerating the engine and blade overheating.
+The primary reason for the overheating of the blade is an overtightened chain.

 Make sure the chain is not sagging.
 Just be sure to be able to lift it enough to slide a small coin underneath it.

-Ethanol is responsible for making the fuel mixture leaner inside the combustion chamber of your chainsaw.
+If you have a high ethanol content in your chainsaw’s fuel, its engine will run much faster.

 It is also responsible for reducing the lubricating capacity of the fuel, which will increase the friction in the cylinders to a great extent, thus creating a lot of heat.
 This heat will be very noticeable because the pistons move at a very high speed.

 The simplest way to minimize heat is to use 0 percent ethanol in the fuel of your chainsaw.
-Octane 87 is the safest lubricant that prevents the overheating of the blade of your chainsaw.
+Octane 87 is the safest lubricant that prevents the overheating of your chainsaw’s blade.

 The engine of your chainsaw is responsible for blowing out a fine mist of oil onto the blade to keep it from overheating while it is in motion.
 This is why you must make sure that there is enough mineral oil in the fuel tank.
 While you pull the throttle, check for any signs of grease on it.
-If you don’t find any grease then you must use a needle to open the oil ports.

 Why is the blade of my chainsaw getting hot?